palmettostatearmory/usaepay-sale-rate-monitor/README.md

-# USAePay Sales Rate Monitor
+# USAePay Sales Rate Monitor/Alert
 Monitors the rate of sales in USAePay, sends email alert if rate drops.

 To get up and running: